ing-bank/lion/.changeset/little-melons-lay.md

 '@lion/input-tel': patch
 ---

-Make use of awsome-phonenumber, remove local copy
+Make use of awesome-phonenumber, remove local copy